nhavantuonglai/python-seo-link-analyzer/security.md

 | Latest | :white_check_mark: |
 | Older  | :x: |

-Only the most recent version of the software, as published on npm (`scan-extractor`), receives security updates and patches.
+Only the most recent version of the software, as published on npm (`sitemap-extractor`), receives security updates and patches.
 Users are encouraged to always use the latest release to ensure optimal security.

 ## Reporting a vulnerability